-(6) The first Trustees of the Association appointed on incorporation of the Association shall be authorised to act in all manner and in every capacity until such time that the first General Meeting is held and where the appointment of the first Trustees shall terminate and the first Trustees (if Qualifying Members) shall be eligible to offer themselves for re-election at the first General Meeting
+(6) The first Steering Committee of the Association appointed on incorporation of the Association shall be authorised to act in all manner and in every capacity until such time that the first General Meeting is held and where the appointment of the first Steering Committee shall terminate and the first Steering Committee (if Qualifying Members) shall be eligible to offer themselves for re-election at the first General Meeting

-(7) Where the number of Trustees at any time is less than the minimum number of Trustees, the Trustees may appoint new Trustees (provided any person to be appointed is a Qualifying Member) to fill any casual vacancy and shall hold office until the next following General Meeting where the appointment of a Trustee to fill any such casual vacancy shall be terminated and any such Trustee may offer themselves for re-election.
+(7) Where the number of Steering Committee members at any time is less than the minimum number, the Steering Committee may appoint new Steering Committee members (provided any person to be appointed is a Qualifying Member) to fill any casual vacancy and shall hold office until the next following General Meeting where the appointment of a Steering Committee member to fill any such casual vacancy shall be terminated and any such Steering Committee member may offer themselves for re-election.

-PROCEDURE FOR ELECTING TRUSTEES
+PROCEDURE FOR ELECTING STEERING COMMITTEE

-19 (1) The procedure for election of Trustees and officers shall be by an ordinary resolution at a General Meeting in the following manner;
+19 (1) The procedure for election of Steering Committee members and officers shall be by an ordinary resolution at a General Meeting in the following manner;

-a candidate nominated as a Trustee by a Region or Author Organisation Member shall be proposed and seconded as Trustee only by an Author Organisation Member of the Association.
+a candidate nominated as a Steering Committee member by a Region or Author Organisation Member shall be proposed and seconded as a Steering Committee member only by an Author Organisation Member of the Association.

 Notwithstanding any other provision as to voting in these Articles the election shall be held by a ballot and ballot papers will be collected by scrutineers to confirm the vote.
 Eligible Members shall be entitled to vote in accordance with the number of votes they are entitled to under these Articles.

-(2) In the case where there are equal votes a second vote will take place in two ballots. the first to elect the Chair and the second to elect a Vice Chair, a Treasurer and six Trustees to form a Steering Committee of up to a maximum of nine Trustees.
+(2) In the case where there are equal votes a second vote will take place in two ballots. the first to elect the Chair and the second to elect a Vice Chair, a Treasurer and six Steering Committee members of up to a maximum of nine Steering Committee members.

-(3) In any case where, as a result of death, the Association has no Members and no Trustees, the personal representatives of the last Member to have died have the right, by notice in writing, to appoint a person to be a Trustee.

-(4) For the purposes of paragraph (3), where 2 or more members die in circumstances rendering it uncertain who was the last to die, a younger Member is deemed to have survived an older Member.

-TERMINATION OF TRUSTEES' APPOINTMENT
+TERMINATION OF A STEERING COMMITTEE APPOINTMENT

-20 A person ceases to be a Trustee as soon as—
+20 A person ceases to be a Steering Committee member as soon as—

-that person ceases to be a Trustee by virtue of any provision of the Companies Act 2006 or is prohibited from being a Trustee by law;
+that person ceases to be a Steering Committee member by virtue of any provision of the Companies Act 2006 or is prohibited from being a Steering Committee member by law;

 a Bankruptcy order is made against that person;